xterm-x11/docs/package.md

 https://unix.stackexchange.com/questions/202891/how-to-know-whether-wayland-or-x11-is-being-used/371164#371164
 -->

+**Step 3**

-3. Run the package manager's installation command to install XTerm.
+Run the package manager's installation command to install XTerm.

 Here are the commands for installing XTerm from a package on some better-known distributions: